Orthodontic treatment aims to improve the smile and optimize chewing functions by correcting tooth alignment.

 Promptly addressing discomfort or issues during orthodontic treatment can prevent complications and lead to a successful treatment.
 Watch out for persistent pain, loose brackets or wires, sore gums, difficulty eating or speaking, and allergic reactions.
 If the pain persists, contact your orthodontist.

-When you contact your orthodontist regarding any such issues, describe the problem in detail, including when it started and the associated symptoms.
-Depending on the severity of the situation, they suggest a solution without you visiting them or scheduling an emergency appointment to assess the problem and provide necessary adjustments.
+However, during and after treatment, depending on the severity of the situation, they suggest a solution without you visiting them or scheduling an emergency appointment to assess the problem and provide necessary adjustments.